J. Burns Moore

-Joseph Burns Moore was a champion rudimental snare drummer, member of the Connecticut National Guard, instructional author, and founding member of the National Association of Rudimental Drummers.
+Joseph Burns Moore (1872–1951) was a champion rudimental snare drummer, member of the Connecticut National Guard, instructional author, and founding member of the National Association of Rudimental Drummers.

 Career

 J. Burns Moore was born in 1872 in North Sydney, Nova Scotia, Canada.
-His family moved to New Haven, Connecticut in 1888 when he was sixteen years old.
+His family moved to New Haven, Connecticut in 1888 when he was sixteen years old, and he studied drums with Jack Lynehan.
 He played in his first snare drumming competition while a sergeant in the New Haven Grays.
 Moore also played in the Morris Drum Corps during the 1890s.
 He would go on to win the Connecticut Championship in 1891, 1895, 1897, and 1900.
 He also placed 3rd in 1893, which outraged him.
-He took out an ad in the paper challenging the 1st and 2nd place finishers to a drum-off.
+He took out an ad in the paper challenging the 1st and 2nd-place finishers to a drum-off.
 In 1905 Moore joined the New Haven Symphony Orchestra as a percussionist, a post he held for over 45 years.
 He was also a drummer in the 2nd Company of the Governor's Foot Guards.